-- Percent Funded computed as total assets (from Balance Sheet) to actuarial accrued liability. - Asset-to-Annuitant Liability Ratio computed as total assets (from Balance Sheet) to present value of future benefits for the annuitant population. - Effective Fund Yield is the approximate fund yield over the course of the associated fiscal year. - The MRF is invested solely in intragovernmental U.S. Treasury securities.
+- Percent Funded computed as total assets (from Balance Sheet) to actuarial accrued liability.

+- Asset-to-Annuitant Liability Ratio computed as total assets (from Balance Sheet) to present value of future benefits for the annuitant population.

+- Effective Fund Yield is the approximate fund yield over the course of the associated fiscal year.

+- The MRF is invested solely in intragovernmental U.S. Treasury securities, with constraints to hold securities until maturity and invest with the primary objective of meeting the cash flow needs of the Fund.
 Therefore, the above measures should be used with caution when compared with other retirement funds and cited in the appropriate context.